 - Have a good tidy up, clear all surface areas and put clothes, books and magazines out of sight.

-- If you lack storage space for all your stuff then why not ask a friend or family member if they would store some things for a short period or perhaps store some of your things in the loft.
-It will be worth it in the long run.
+- If you lack storage space for all your stuff, why not ask a friend or family member if they would store some things for a short period?
+Alternatively, consider using a storage facility, although this will incur a cost.

-- Do all those little DIY jobs you have been meaning to do, it will make all the difference, it's worth devoting a couple of weekends to do these jobs if it makes your property have more appeal when someone comes viewing.
+- Do all those little DIY jobs you have been meaning to do.
+It's worth devoting a couple of weekends to doing these jobs if it makes your property have more appeal when someone comes viewing.

 - Don't be tempted to make a large investment in a new kitchen or bathroom as you are unlikely to get your money back.